 Proposer’s Original solution

-Make an amendment to the Grid Code to obligate Generators and Interconnectors to issue a ‘Space Weather Outage Declaration’ to NESO (and advise the market, via their Regulation for Energy Markets Integrity and Transparency (REMIT) / information submissions), setting out their anticipated availability during and after a severe space weather event, following a Space Weather Notification being issued by NESO and posted on the BMRS.
+Make an amendment to the Grid Code to obligate Generators and Interconnector Owners to issue a ‘Space Weather Outage Declaration’ to NESO (and advise the market, via their Regulation for Energy Markets Integrity and Transparency (REMIT) / information submissions), setting out their anticipated availability during and after a severe space weather event, following a Space Weather Notification being issued by NESO and posted on the BMRS.

 What is in and out of scope?

-The Proposal covers the specific challenge around knowledge of Generator and Interconnector availability and intentions in order to facilitate system operation in a severe space weather event.
+The Proposal covers the specific challenge around knowledge of Generator and Interconnector Owner availability and intentions in order to facilitate system operation in a severe space weather event.

 Any anticipated impacts (or any associated risks) of severe space weather on the wider energy system are out of scope of this modification.